 Feed the Future Nigeria and Nestle Maize Quality Improvement Partnership

-The three-year Feed the Future Nigeria and Nestle Maize Quality Improvement Partnership will enhance the quality and safety of maize and soybeans available to Nestlé while supporting USAID’s goals of revitalizing Nigeria’s agriculture sector and improving health and nutrition along these cereal value chains.
+The Feed the Future Nigeria and Nestlé Maize Quality Improvement Partnership (M-QIP) (2017-2020) enhances the quality and safety of maize and soybeans available to Nestlé’s food processing factories while supporting USAID’s goals of revitalizing Nigeria’s agriculture sector and improving nutrition along these cereal value chains.
 The partnership will utilize a “whole-of-supply-chain” approach to enhance the quality, safety, and transparency of the Nestlé supply chain.

-- Capacity Building of Smallholder Farmer Suppliers: To catalyze better conduct and performance in the maize and soybean value chains in Kaduna State, our activities will focus on the three main stakeholder groups within the maize and soy supply chains: smallholder farmers, intermediaries, and input retailers.
-CNFA will design and deliver a customized Afla-GAP Training program for these key supply chain actors that increase knowledge and skills, alongside the catalyzation and facilitation of communications, relationship-building, and knowledge-sharing across complex groups of beneficiaries.
+- Capacity Building of Smallholder Farmer Suppliers: To catalyze better conduct and performance in the maize and soybean value chains in Kaduna State, our activities focus on the three main stakeholder groups within the supply chains: smallholder farmers, intermediaries, and input retailers;

-- Capacity Building of Local Organizations: With the support of the youth from the Nigeria Youth Service Corps program, M-QIP will catalog and map the many associations and cooperatives that play a role in improving the yield and product quality of smallholder farmers in the maize and soybean growing regions and along market routes, overlaying Nestlé current sourcing areas and storage networks to identify the organizations most useful to achieving M-QIP’s objectives.
-Through this process, CNFA will kick-start and sustain engagement with the M-QIP program with all stakeholders, including Nestlé corporate employees, farmers’ associations, government extension service providers, and community leaders.
+- Capacity Building of Local Organizations: With the support of the Nigeria Youth Service Corps program and local extension agents, M-QIP catalogs and maps the many associations and cooperatives that play a role in improving the yield and product quality of smallholder farmers in the maize and soybean growing regions and along market routes, specifically near Nestlé’s current sourcing areas and storage networks.
+Through this process, CNFA kick-starts and sustains engagement with the M-QIP program with all stakeholders, including Nestlé corporate employees, farmers’ associations, government extension service providers, and community leaders.